pkmoore/ISTextension/evaluation.md

 CrashSimulator is worthy consideration by developers regardless of skill level this work compares it to two similar tools (AFL and Mutiny) in a study of developer's ability to use the tools in question to find novel bugs in real world applications.
-This study revealed that CrashSimulator is useful and usable for developers with diverse backgrounds, across skillsets like software engineering backgrounds.
+This study revealed that CrashSimulator's strategy of identifying bugs visible in system call sequences is useful and usable for developers with diverse backgrounds, across skillsets like software engineering backgrounds.
 Developers with a high degree of proficiency with operating systems concepts preferred CrashSimulator's ability to target unusual environmental conditions over manipulating applicaiton data inputs.
 Our participants reported that CrashSimulator's additional setup complexity was dramatically outweighed by its ability to find new bugs.
 This study was responsible for the identification and reporting of YYY novel bugs, ZZZ of which have been since been corrected.

 # Introduction
 Complex systems require automated testing...

+The strategy for carrying out this testing must have certain properties in order to be successful in testing large scale, modern applications...

 Reliance on experts and human-in-the-loop strategies don't scale...
 [Alvaro]

-Tools that require access to application source must be discounted...

-Testing strategies that require expert knowledge to decide what tests to create and run are miss the mark....
+Reliance on application source code dramatically limits the scope of what can be tested...

+Even if a tool satisfies the above requirements, its usefulness is dependant on the quality of its output...

+Tools that produce a high number of false positives are quickly deemed untrustworthy [CITE THAT ONE PAPER]

+Tools that fail to identify (or worse, misidentify) the source of bugs with sufficient detail lead to wasted time and and effort...
+(i.e. Fuzzing appication inputs can show that a bug is present but cannot identify the code responsible for the bug.)

+A tool that can more specifically map a failure to the responsible code speed up the bug fixing process...

+At the same time,  if output is too detailed developers of varying skill levels may have trouble utilizing it...

-In this paper we ant to show that CrashSimulator is a tool that allows developers to take advantage of expert knowledge to test new and existing applications....
+In this paper we want to show that CrashSimulator is able to assist developers of varying skill levels in identifying bugs bugs in real world applications.

-## Contributions
+Additionally, we show that CrashSimulator provides value in mapping the presence of these bugs to the units of code responsibile for them allowing developers to fix them in a more timely manner.

+*I'm not sure where to roll in the information that CrashSimulator finds bugs by simulating the presence of environmental differences*

-This paper make the following contributions:
+## Contributions This paper make the following contributions:

 1. We illustrate that CrashSimulator is useful and usable by developers with a wide variety of backgrounds.
 2. We show that CrashSimulator allows these developers to find real bugs in real applications.
-3. We demonstrate that CrashSimulator compares favorably against similar automated testing tools.
+3. We demonstrate that CrashSimulator compares favorably against similar automated testing tools in the number of bugs found and in user opinion on usefulness of the tools' output.

-#Background
+# Background

 ### AFL
 AFL is a file-based fuzzer.
 It is able to take an input file, mutate its contents, and pass the file along to the application under test.
 AFL is able to